CognitronTechnologies/Docuweave/posts/create-api-documentation-for-developers.md

 4. Stay current and accurate by testing code examples and versioning clearly
 5. Make finding answers easy with great search and clear navigation

 If your documentation does these five things well, developers will not only use your API but also recommend it.
 And that's worth more than any amount of marketing spend.
+Want to understand the broader business impact of great documentation?
+Learn [why every product needs great technical documentation](/blog/every-product-needs-great-documentation).

 ---